How to Attract Attention, Get More Customers And Sales

 For under $300, you can use this important tool for high-quality color graphics to stand out from your competitors who write a generic “Sale” on an old slapped together "A" frame sign.

 Again, check with local authorities on signage regulations.
 I've seen some clients only use them on weekends when the sign inspector is off but when foot traffic is highest.

 One of the most successful restaurants in California spends very little on ads but a bundle on the landscaping around their restaurants.
 There is not a patch of earth that is not blooming throughout much of the year.

 Why do they do this?
 Because they know their abundance of flowers will attract customers’ eyes, so everyone knows where their location is in town.

 If you have nothing but sidewalks in front of you, plant up some large pots with something like bright red geraniums and keep them watered, fed, and well-maintained.
 In the winter, plant junipers and string lights on them.

 I can hear some of you thinking, “Guys won’t appreciate that.”
 Remember guys are often the ones maintaining their own yards.

-Nothing looks more desperate than a person with a red arrow at the sidewalk pointing to the business.
-You may get attention but it is customers thinking “poor guy.”
-(If your store is that hidden, you should have thought of that before you opened.
-You don’t want to be 100 feet from success.)
+Nothing looks more desperate than a sign twirler with a red arrow at the sidewalk pointing to the business.
+Your human directional may get attention but it is customers thinking “poor guy.”

 Sticking your old sale merchandise out onto the sidewalk looks like a garage sale.
 Those driving past will judge you by what you have chosen to represent your business out front which are things no one wanted so you put them on sale.